nixcloud/nixpkgs-workshop/README.md

 # nixpkgs construction

-all packages and services are packaged inside nixpkgs, so we need a copy of that. you need
+all packages and services are packaged inside nixpkgs, so we need a copy of that. install git first: `nix-env -i git` then do this:

 1. go to https://github.com/nixos/nixpkgs
 2. clone nixpkgs
 3. cd nixpkgs

+the directory listing `ls -la` now lists several directories:

+* lib
+  a bunch of library functions, see `lib/attrsets.nix`, there are lots of examples included on how to use the functions provided for attribute sets, in short; attrsets

 * pkgs
+  contains all the software (or packages) in form of nix-expressions called `default.nix`. see `pkgs/top-level` and especially `pkgs/top-level/all-packages.nix` and

 * nixos
+  contains `nixos/modules/` which represents all services which can be configured on nixos, see http://nixos.org/nixos/options.html for possible configuration values.
+  `nixos/tests` also provides unit tests which will be covered in the https://nixos.org/wiki/NixOS_Chaos_Communication_Camp_2015#workshop:_nixos_unit_tests workshop.

+question: `nix-env -I nixpkgs=/your/directory/nixpkgs -qaP` uses your local checkout instead of the one provided by nix-channel.

 ## packages and options
 * http://nixos.org/nixos/packages.html